adamdbradley/stencil-gl-boxes/readme.md

 ## Reactivity

-Stencil's reactivity is from getters and setters placed on component instances.
+Stencil's reactivity is from getters and setters placed on component instances, similar to [Vue](https://vuejs.org/).
 Component-level re-rendering occurs only when a value changes.
 Rendering is not at the application level, but rather individual components will only render if a property changes.
+In this demo, a `requestAnimationFrame()` loop is changing the rotation of each box, which then passees that information down to the thousands of boxes.

 ## VDom

-Stencil's renderer is a VDom implementation forked from [Snabbdom](https://github.com/snabbdom/snabbdom).
-We've made many modifications to it, however, I'd imagine most of the performance comes straight from the awesome work done by the Snabbodm project.
+Stencil's renderer is a VDom implementation forked from [Snabbdom](https://github.com/snabbdom/snabbdom) and the `h()` function is forked from [Preact](https://preactjs.com/).
+We've made many modifications to them, however, I'd imagine most of the performance comes straight from the awesome work done by the Snabbodm and Preact projects.

 ## Async Rendering Queue